-The glimpses we got of the castle through the trees as we got closer piqued our excitement.
+Little glimpses of the castle through the trees piqued our excitement as we got closer.
 I love when you can get great vantage points for photographing things like this.

 I expected the castle to be really busy, since this is the primary draw in Vianden.
 But since we were here in October, it wasn’t peak season.
-It’s actually quite a nice time of year to visit Luxembourg, if you’re not bothered by a little rain.
+Actually Luxembourg is beautiful in the autumn, if a little rain doesn’t bother you.

 Here’s a closer look at the castle upon our approach.
 It looks a bit patchy, doesn’t it?
 There’s a very good reason for that, which I will get to later.

 Vianden Castle was built in the 11th-14th Centuries, and is one of the largest feudal residences west of the Rhine River.
 As I mentioned before, this area had a long period of occupation.
-The Gallo-Romans first built a castellum here around 360-450 AD, and the basement may have been used as a Carolingian refuge.
+The Gallo-Romans first built a castellum here around 360-450 AD.
 Between the 6th and 10th Centuries the castellum was altered.
 Around the year 1000 a hall building and a chapel were added.
-When the Counts of Vianden made this their residence in 1100, a great tower was built.
+When the Counts of Vianden made this their residence in 1100, they added a great tower.

 This is a rendering of what it would have looked like around the year 1000 (picture 1) and after additional construction one hundred years later (picture 2):

 The castle continued to change and grow through the centuries.
-The castle was originally built in the Romanesque style, but gothic elements were added later.
+The castle was built in the Romanesque style, with gothic elements added later.